fahad1985lab/A_model_of_Solidity_style_smart_contracts_in_the_theorem_prover_Agda_/README.md

-# A model of Solidity style smart contracts in the theorem prover Agda
+# A model of the Solidity-style smart contracts in the theorem prover Agda

 ## Code in Agda